OneOfTheInfiniteMonkeys/moreinfo/README.md

 Debian - Raspberry PI

 ### Installation (or update)
-If you don't have GIT installed, install with: sudo apt install git
+If you don't have GIT installed, install with:
+&nbsp;&nbsp; sudo apt install git

 Clone the repository to your Raspberry Pi
 e.g.